 - Need recipes?
 See 100 homemade ice pop recipes or 50 homemade yogurt pop recipes

-What’s new in 2013?
+What’s new?
 This year I’ve added a quick run-down of many of the BPA-free molds I own so you can make some informed purchasing decisions.
 As always, this year’s list only features molds that are *BPA-free.

 Over the years I’ve collected quite a few ice pop molds.
 Why yes, I am a little ice pop obsessed.
 Following are nine BPA-free ice pop mold sets I personally own, along with a quick review of each.